Being a digital nomad absolutely has its benefits, but it’s important to understand the tax implications and obligations as a US expat.

 If you are a US person or citizen, you need to tend to your tax situation.

-Residence-based: This is the most common with 130 countries participating in this tax structure.
-It is where you pay taxes based on their country of residence’s tax laws, not their country of citizenship.
-(E.g. Most of the EU, Mexico, Japan and Australia)
+This is the most common, with 130 countries participating in this tax structure.
+You pay taxes based on your country of residence’s tax laws, not your country of citizenship.
+Examples include most of the EU, Mexico, Japan, and Australia.

-This could be problematic in some case for high earning Americans because of the potential for double taxation.
+This could be problematic in some cases for high-earning Americans because of the potential for double taxation.

-Territorially-based: This is where you are only taxed if you earn income from within your country of residence.
-(E.g. Singapore, Thailand, Paraguay, Panama and Costa Rica)
+This is where you are only taxed if you earn income from within your country of residence.
+Examples include Singapore, Thailand, Paraguay, Panama, and Costa Rica.

-Most digital nomad visas require that you earn from outside the country, because they want to keep their jobs for their citizens.
+Most digital nomad visas require that you earn from outside the country because they want to keep jobs for their citizens.

-Beyond federal taxes, Americans could be on the hook for state income taxes if they are domiciled in states such as California , New Mexico , South Carolina , and Virginia.
-California and Virginia are notoriously stubborn about giving up their tax slaves, so best to set up your domicile in a different state, just in case.
+Beyond federal taxes, Americans could be on the hook for state income taxes if they are domiciled in states such as California, New Mexico, South Carolina, and Virginia.
+California and Virginia are notoriously stubborn about giving up their tax residents, so it’s best to set up your domicile in a different state, just in case.

 Any of the following things could flag you as still being domiciled in the state: